 You can shop for Red River Cereal Products on their Amazon store.

-Farm Boy, an Ontario-based grocery chain, offers a range of private-label cereals that prioritize local ingredients.
 From Granola blends to Puffed cereals, Farm Boy’s offerings are crafted to reflect the brand’s commitment to freshness and quality.

-Ingredient Characteristics
+Ingredient Characteristics:

 - Made with wholesome Ontario oats